Jump in class a challenge for Latrobe girls lacrosse

 Four section titles and four trips to the WPIAL playoffs are evidence of the program's successful run.

 But Latrobe, neighboring Hempfield and Indiana face a new challenge in 2017.
-The trio along with Freeport (Division II, Section 3) and newcomers Norwin and Penn-Trafford were moved into a newly-formed Class AAA (formerly Division I) in Section 2 with Fox Chapel and Shady Side Academy, which have already competed in Division I over the years.
+The trio along with Freeport (Division II, Section 3) and newcomers Norwin and Penn-Trafford were moved into a newly-formed Class AAA (formerly Division I) in Section 2 with Fox Chapel and Shady Side Academy, which have already competed in Division I for years.

-Latrobe already is finding itself in an unfamiliar position, looking up in the standings.
-The Wildcats, 1-3 overall and 0-2 in the section, opened section competition with losses to Fox Chapel and Shady Side Academy.
+Latrobe is in an unfamiliar position, looking up in the standings.
+The Wildcats, 1-3 overall and 0-2 in section, opened section competition with losses to Fox Chapel and Shady Side Academy.

 Latrobe coach Kaytie Russo said the move to Class AAA will benefit the program in the long run.
 Instead of the top two teams making the playoffs, the top four teams advance.